 Links-style golf on 200-foot bluffs above Lake Michigan, ranked among Golf Digest's top 100 public courses.

-Several holes along the bluffs have drawn comparisons to the great links courses of Scotland and Ireland, and while such comparisons are overused in American golf marketing, the visual similarity is earned at Arcadia.
-The 11th, a par 3 that plays directly toward Lake Michigan, places the golfer on an exposed shelf with water visible in nearly every direction.
-There is nothing between the tee and the green but wind and nerve.
-The 13th, a par 5 that runs along the cliff edge, offers a risk-reward decision on the second shot that depends almost entirely on what the wind is doing at that particular moment.
+The standout sequence runs along the cliff edge.
+The 11th, a par 3 that plays directly toward Lake Michigan, sits on an exposed shelf where there is nothing between you and the green but wind and nerve.
+The 13th, a par 5 along the cliff line, hands you a risk-reward second shot whose answer depends entirely on what the wind is doing in that moment.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.